-Customers are looking for hustle-free solution to their problems and high FCR rates mean exactly that.
-Solving customer issues according to their standards and in a timely manner will increase customer satisfaction with your company.
+Customers look for hustle-free solutions to their problems and high FCR rates mean exactly that.
+Solving customer issues according to their standards and in a timely manner will increase overall customer satisfaction with your company.

-Employee satisfaction is something that many companies tend to overlook.
-Improved FCR rates however will give you a better understanding of employee performance, training needs, quality of service.
-All these can help you assess the level of employee satisfaction and reward behaviours that drive FCR.
+Agent satisfaction is something that many companies tend to overlook.
+Improved FCR rates however will give you a better understanding of your agents’ performance, training needs, and quality of service.
+All these can help you assess the level of agent engagement and reward behaviors that drive FCR.